galgantar/standard-deviants/index.markdown

 ### Predicting Virality of Unscraped Posts
 Through scraping the dataset, we come across posts that cannot be found on Reddit anymore, and thus could not have been scraped. <br>
-To not lose meaning of these posts, we extend our analysis and apply our random forest regressor to predict whether these posts have virality potential.
+To not lose insight from these posts, we extend our analysis and apply our random forest regressor to predict whether these posts have virality potential.
 Hence from our algorithm, we obtain that slightly more than 2% of the posts went viral.

 <div class="flourish-embed flourish-chart" data-src="visualisation/26795802"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26795802/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

-# Main Course II - Sentiment Analysis 😃😐🙁😡
+# Primi - Sentiment Analysis 😃😐🙁

 Some viral posts care positive and uplifting 😇, but the reality is that they are also often negative 😈, hence the stew being... toxic... ☠️ but viral 🤑, nonetheless.
 The seasoning behind the message is defined by the [VADER sentiment](https://github.com/cjhutto/vaderSentiment) of posts.
 As we suspect that sentiment plays a big role in virality, we begin by looking at sentiment comprising our various clusters:

 <div class="flourish-embed flourish-chart" data-src="visualisation/26532988"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26532988/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

-(figure out what this is - negative sentiment??)
+The following chord diagram visualizes cross-cluster interaction volume, where ribbon thickness represents the number of words exchanged between clusters.
+It highlights which communities are most strongly entangled in cross-linked discussions.

 <div class="flourish-embed flourish-chord" data-src="visualisation/26631957"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26631957/thumbnail" width="100%" alt="chord visualization" /></noscript></div>

-Furthermore, we model the sentiment that subreddits have towards one another.
+To wrap up the sentiment analysis, we model the sentiment that subreddits have towards one another.
 The following directed graph shows which subreddits hate each other.

 <div class="flourish-embed flourish-network" data-src="visualisation/26533122"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26533122/thumbnail" width="100%" alt="network visualization" /></noscript></div>

-# Main Course III - Central Graph Analysis 🥩
+# Secondi - Central Graph Analysis 🥩

 The next course on the menu is investigating interactions between the most popular subreddits.
 To determine which subreddits recieve the most attention, we used the _weighted PageRank centrality_ algorithm.
+Then we plot interactions among the top ranked subreddits.

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">